numworks/epsilon/poincare/doc/simplification.md

 <details>
 <summary>Exception with some parametrics</summary>

-For parametrics (in particular Sum, Product and ListSequence, others just do not handle random) containing a randomized expression, we want to approximate each instance of the expression to a different random, for instance:
+For parametrics (in particular `Sum`, `Product` and `ListSequence`, others just do not handle random) containing a randomized expression, we want to approximate each instance of the expression to a different random, for instance:

 $sum(random(),k,0,1) = random()+random() ≠ 2*random()$